The Carlson Lab Research

 The traditional MBCR program is delivered face-to-face in group setting over a period of 9 weeks.
 Most of our research has investigated face-to-face MBCR, although we recently developed and successfully tested an online version of the program.
 Concurrently, we have also developed a mobile app-based versions of the program, which is being investigated in the SEAMLESS Study with people living with cancer post-treatment.

-The MATCH Study
+The Chemo-Gut Study